taryarlin/topppay-docs/readme.md

 - [Select2 dropdown](https://github.com/taryarlin/topppay-docs/blob/main/vue/select2.md)

 > Please give me a favor.
-If you see some issues within this components, just fixed in the code and update in this document.
+If you see some issues within this components, please fix in the code and update in this document.